 Marketing is the relationship builder between businesses and consumers.
 Marketing professionals work with companies of all sizes to develop new products and services, find new markets, and build long-term and mutually-beneficial relationships with customers.
 They form these relationships in-person, digitally, and/or through mobile marketing efforts.
 Marketing students learn about research, analysis, design, pricing, promotion, distribution, and strategy.
-Students can specialize their studies by adding a Digital Marketing or Professional Sales emphasis.
+Students can specialize their studies by adding a Digital Marketing emphasis.

 The Bachelor of Business Administration degree requirements have been designed to prepare you for success as a student in the program and your subsequent career.

 Course requirements for the online Marketing degree can be found in the documents linked below:

 While all required courses are offered online, please note that not all electives are offered online.
 See the Online Course Offerings document for more information.